meodai/bonescss/README.md

 ##Installation
 There are two ways to install it:

-1. add bower to your scss directories then `bower install bonescss`, then `@include` the individual files in your SCSS files
+1. add bower to your SCSS directories then `bower install bonescss`, then `@include` the individual files in your SCSS files
 2. Or checkout this repository into your SCSS directory and use it as a boilerplate: `git clone https://github.com/meodai/bonescss.git your-scss-directory`

 ##Usage
-There are two main ways to integrate bonscss into your project.
+There are two main ways to integrate bonescss into your project:

 1. Using only the mixins on your own classes.
   -  all you have to include is `0.setting` and `mixins`
-  -  adapt the differet `0.setting`'s file to your project.
+  -  adapt the different `0.setting`'s file to your project.
 2. Use it in as boilerplate with placeholder selectors or classes.
   - include and adapt `main.scss`
   - adapt the differet `0.setting`'s file to your project.